 04 of 05

-The Rainbow Bridge is for non-commercial-use-only, so this is a popular tourist crossing.
-It connects the tourist areas of Niagara Falls, N.Y. and Niagara Falls, Canada and is the most direct route to the Niagara Fallsview Casino.
-Summer weekends are particularly congested.
+It's mostly smooth sailing over the Rainbow Bridge crossing, which bans commercial vehicles.
+This popular tourist crossing connects Niagara Falls, New York with Niagara Falls, Canada and is the most direct route to the Niagara Fallsview Casino.
+For this reason, summer weekends can become particularly congested, so plan accordingly.

 05 of 05

-The Peace Bridge connects the cities of Buffalo, N.Y. and Fort Erie, Ontario, Canada.
-Over one-mile long, with only three car lanes, Peace Bridge wait times can be long, especially on weekends or during special events like a Buffalo Bills game.
-However, the Peace Bridge remains popular with travelers and is close enough to the other area border crossings that you can switch border crossings as soon as you determine how long your wait is by signs, listening to 1610 AM radio, or checking the Canada Border Services website.
+Peace Bridge connects the cities of Buffalo, New York and Fort Erie, Canada.
+This mile-long bridge, with only three car lanes, often has long wait times, especially on weekends or for events like a Buffalo Bills game.
+Even still, the Peace Bridge crossing remains popular with travelers and is close enough to other area border crossings should you need to make a last-minute re-route due to wait times.